-Any decent quality webcam will work with GoReact, though the better the camera, the better the results you'll get.
+As long as the camera is recognized as a hardware device on your computer, your browser should be able to access it, and therefore GoReact.
+While any decent quality camera will work, the better the camera quality, the better the results you'll get.
 This is especially true in a classroom or conference room where lighting may be a challenge and low-light conditions are common.
 Higher quality cameras perform better in low-light settings than their lower quality counterparts.
-For self-record activities, laptop webcams and mobile devices are usually fine.
+For self-record assignments, laptop webcams and mobile devices are usually fine.

-- Offline recording is also available—you may record with any device and upload your video file to GoReact afterward.
-We recommend our GoReact Recorder app mentioned above.
-(See our guide here.)
+- Offline recording is also available—you may record your video with any camera/device and upload your video file afterward.

 For offline recordings that you upload later, camcorders are a great option.

-Note: We recommend you record in Standard Definition (480p or 360p) so that you don't create an unnecessarily large file.
-This will save you a lot of time during uploading and will minimize any problems due to slow or poor internet connections.
-See our Video recording checklist for details.
+We recommend you record in Standard Definition (480p or 360p) so that you don't create an unnecessarily large file.
+This will save you a lot of time during uploading and will minimize any problems due to slow/poor internet connection.
+See our Video recording checklist for additional tips.

 Smartphones and tablets can be great recorders, but will not record a live stream.
 For Android and iOS devices, try our free GoReact Recorder app.
-Alternatively, after ensuring your mobile OS and browser are fully up to date, record using your device's video recorder and then upload your file from the GoReact dashboard in your mobile browser.
-(You will not be able to record directly through your mobile browser since Adobe doesn't support Flash on mobile devices.)
+Alternatively, after ensuring your mobile OS and browser are fully up to date, you can record using your device's video recorder and then upload your file from the GoReact dashboard in your mobile browser.
+(Record directly through a mobile browser is not officially supported.)